cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ## What should I know before starting?

-- Homebrew allows you to modify your system, which could easily result in a brick if done improperly
+- Homebrew allows you to modify your system, which could easily result in a brick if done improperly.
 - Make sure your console is decently charged when following this process.
 A sudden power loss could result in serious damage.
 - The recommended method is to use Memory Pit, a DSi Camera exploit for all retail systems, firmware versions and regions.
-However, if it doesn't work and you have a functioning copy of Flipnote Studios, you could try using [Flipnote Lenny](installing-unlaunch-legacy)
+ - However, if it doesn't work, you could use a different DSiWare exploit when the moment approaches.
 - You will need a FAT32-Formatted SD card formatted with a 32kb cluster size to follow this guide
  - Be sure to check your SD card for errors.
-You can do so by using [H2testw for Windows](h2testw-(windows)), [F3 for Linux](f3-(linux)) or [F3X for Mac](f3x-(mac))
+You can do so by using [H2testw for Windows](h2testw-(windows)), [F3 for Linux](f3-(linux)) or [F3X for Mac](f3x-(mac)).
 - On Windows, it's recommended to [show file extentions](file-extensions-(windows)) if you are using the default File Explorer.

 Continue to the [Memory Pit Guide](installing-unlaunch).